 - Its fruit produces a large amount of seeds and can germinate quickly, causing population sizes to increase rapidly.
 Birds enjoy the fruit and disperse it widely via their droppings.

 How to Control the Spread

-It is necessary that the entire root be removed since the buckthorn can re-sprout cause even larger populations.
+- It is necessary that the entire root be removed since the buckthorn can re-sprout and cause even larger populations.

-Use native species when gardening on your property.
+- Use native or non-invasive species when gardening on your property.